ingenii-solutions/azure-data-factory-generator/docs/user/Connections.md

 1. Add to the data lake referenced by the linked service `Data Lake`:
     1. A table in table storage called `KnownSFTPFiles` where we keep track of which files have been processed
     1. A table called `Select1`, with an entry with PartitionKey `1` and RowKey `1`, for adding new entries to the `KnownSFTPFiles` table
-1. Add to the key vault referenced by the linked service `Credentials Store`:
+1. Add to the key vault created in the general requirements:
     1. The server password as a secret, with the name you have given in the config JSON at `config.key_vault_secret_name`
     1. A [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) that grants access to the table storage in the data lake referenced by the linked service `Data Lake`.
         1. [Guide to creating a SAS token manually](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers)